UT-ADL/autoware_mini/README.md

 * **Localization** - determines vehicle position and speed.
 Can be implemented using GNSS, lidar positioning, visual positioning, etc.
 * **Global planner** - given current position and destination determines the global path to the destination.
 Makes use of Lanelet2 map.
 * **Obstacle detection** - produces detected objects based on lidar, radar or camera readings.
 Includes tracking and prediction.
 * **Traffic light detection** - produces status for stoplines, if they are green or red.
-Red stopline is like an obstacle for local planner.
+Red stopline is like an obstacle for the local planner.
-* **Local planer** - given global path and obstacles plans local path that avoids obstacles and respects traffic lights.
+* **Local planer** - given the global path and obstacles, plans a local path that avoids obstacles and respects traffic lights.
 * **Follower** - follows the local path given by the local planner, matching target speeds at different points of trajectory.

 ## Installation